In attempting to get (or understand) an annulment, have you been neglected or even hurt by someone in the Church?

 Why do non-Catholics have to get annulments to remarry in the Church?

 Every man and woman who said, "I do" are presumed to have a valid marriage bond until proved otherwise--Catholic or not.
 Scripture also tells us there is one Lord, one Body, one Church and all Christians who have been baptized are presumed capable of a sacramental marriage bond, again, until proved otherwise.
 This is the Church's beautiful efforts to defend, protect and uphold every valid marriage bond.

 Should I pray for my ex spouse?

-Yes and no. We always pray for those we love, but for some who are deeply angry or bitter it may easily slip into a self-righteous way of reminding God how bad the other person is and how much they need His salvation!
+Yes ...and maybe no. We always pray for those we love, but for some who are deeply angry or bitter it may easily slip into a self-righteous way of reminding God how bad the other person is and how much they need His salvation!
 Hey, we ALL do.
 Long, continued prayers for someone who hurt us may indicate we need to stop for awhile and pray for our own humility.
 One, heart-felt commending of that person to God may be enough...for now.
 For the right answer, just check your motives.